hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 ## AS-AS

-**1 - Lobe of Lung --> immune system**

-**2 - Secondary Pulmonary Lobule --> terminal bronchiole**
+**1 - Secondary Pulmonary Lobule --> terminal bronchiole**

 `secondary pulmonary lobule` should have a `'has part' some 'terminal bronchiole'` PMID:3259815

-**3 - carina of trachea --> trachea cartilage**

-The relationship in Uberon is on the opposite direction, needs further revision.
+**2 - subsegmental bronchus --> cartilage of bronchus**

+It needs a 'has part' relationship.

-**4 - pulmonary alveolar duct --> alveolus of lung**
+**3 - pulmonary alveolar duct --> alveolus of lung**

 This relationship is difficult to validate, because single alveolus can be found as scattered outpockets of the respiratory bronchiole.
 I would recommend to have the `alveolus of lung` in the next column of `pulmonary acinus`.
 [See issue 286](https://github.com/obophenotype/uberon/issues/2864)

+**4 - subsegmental bronchus --> lobar bronchus mesenchyme**

+It needs a new term (either general `bronchus mesenchyme` and add 'has part' axiom, or `subsegmental bronchus mesenchyme`).

-**5 - Main Bronchus --> Intrapulmonary Bronchus**
+**5 - subsegmental bronchus --> bronchus smooth muscle**

-It is missing a connected to relationship
+It needs a 'has part' relationship.

+**6 - lung --> immune system**

+No actions for now.

+**7 - epithelium of segmental bronchus --> bronchus submucosal gland**

+The `bronchus submucosal gland` are not part of an epithelium.
+I can add a `'has part' some 'bronchus sumucosal gland'` to `segmental bronchus`, and this term replaces `epithelium of segmental bronchus`.

-**6 - pulmonary alveolar duct --> pulmonary alveolar parenchyma**
+**8 - pulmonary alveolar duct --> pulmonary alveolar parenchyma**

 `pulmonary alveolar parenchyma` is `parenchyma and (part of some alveolus of lung)`.
 Therefore, mapping to `alveolus of lung` instead of `pulmonary alveolar duct` will validate.

-**7 - trachea blood vessel --> bronchial artery**

-**8 - bronchial artery --> respiratory system arterial endothelium**
+**9 - Tracheobronchial tree --> pulmonary nerve plexus**

+It should have a `part of`.

+**10 - lobar bronchus --> bronchus submucosal gland**

 It needs a 'has part' relationship.

-**9 - bronchial artery --> respiratory system arterial smooth muscle**

-It needs a 'has part' relationship.

-**10 - trachea blood vessel --> bronchial vein**

-**11 - bronchial vein --> respiratory system venous endothelium**

-**12 - bronchial vein --> respiratory system venous smooth muscle**

-**13 - lobar bronchus --> bronchus smooth muscle**

-It needs a 'has part' relationship.

-**14 - lobar bronchus --> cartilage of main bronchus**

-It needs a 'has part' relationship.

-**15 - lobar bronchus vasculature --> bronchial artery**

-**16 - lobar bronchus vasculature --> bronchial vein**

-**17 - lobar bronchus --> bronchus submucosal gland**

-It needs a 'has part' relationship.

-**18 - lobar bronchus --> bronchus connective tissue**
+**11 - lobar bronchus --> bronchus connective tissue**

 There is a `lobar bronchus connective tissue` UBERON:0003591.

-**19 - pulmonary artery --> respiratory system arterial endothelium**

-There is a `pulmonary artery endothelium` UBERON:0005317.

-**20 - pulmonary artery --> respiratory system arterial smooth muscle**
+**12 - lobar bronchus --> bronchus smooth muscle**

 It needs a 'has part' relationship.

-**21 - pulmonary vein --> respiratory system venous endothelium**
+**13 - lobar bronchus --> cartilage of bronchus**

 It needs a 'has part' relationship.

-**22 - pulmonary vein --> respiratory system venous smooth muscle**
+**14 - Segmental Bronchus --> bronchus smooth muscle**

 It needs a 'has part' relationship.

-**23 - lobar bronchus --> bronchial submucosal gland**

-Change name to `bronchus submucosal gland` in V13-V18 and then same as number 17.

-**24 - Segmental Bronchus --> bronchus smooth muscle**
+**25 - Segmental Bronchus --> cartilage of bronchus**

-It needs a 'has part' relationship.
+I can add for both structures a `'has part' some 'cartilage of bronchus'` axiom (UBERON:0001956) (also for subsegmental bronchus).

-**25 - Segmental Bronchus --> lobar bronchus mesenchyme**
+**16 - Segmental Bronchus --> lobar bronchus mesenchyme**

 This can't validate, as the `lobar bronchus masenchyme` should map to `lobar bronchus` only.
 This problem will also occur for `subsegmental bronchus` once Ubergraph gets the new release.
 I can add for both structures a `'has part' some 'lung mesenchyme'` axiom (UBERON:0004883) and that terms substitutes `lobar bronchus mesenchyme`.

-**26 - Segmental Bronchus --> cartilage of main bronchus**
+**17 - subsegmental bronchus --> epithelium of segmental bronchus**

-This can't validate, as the `cartilage of main bronchus` should map to `main bronchus` only.
-This problem will also occur for `subsegmental bronchus` once Ubergraph gets the new release.
-I can add for both structures a `'has part' some 'cartilage of bronchus'` axiom (UBERON:0001956) and that terms substitutes `cartilage of main bronchus`.

-**27 - Segmental Bronchus --> lobar bronchus vasculature**

-This can't validate, as the `lobar bronchus vasculature` should map to `lobar bronchus` only.
-I can add a relationship with `lung vasculature` (UBERON:0000102) and that terms substitutes `lobar bronchus vasculature`.

-**28 - lobar bronchus vasculature' --> respiratory system arterial endothelium**

-It needs a 'has part' relationship.

-**29 - lobar bronchus vasculature' --> respiratory system arterial smooth muscle**

-It needs a 'has part' relationship.

-**30 - Segmental Bronchus --> lobar bronchus vasculature'**

-It is the same as 27, however the name is not correct (it has an apostrophe at the end).
-These are cells V131, V132, Z135 and Z136.

-**31 - lobar bronchus vasculature --> respiratory system venous endothelium**

-It needs a 'has part' relationship.

-**32 - lobar bronchus vasculature --> respiratory system venous smooth muscle**

-It needs a 'has part' relationship.
+The correct term would be `epithelium of bronchus` (UBERON:0002031).
+It needs a `has part` axiom.
+However, in this case a new term might be beneficial.

-**33 - lobar bronchus --> Segmental Pulmonary Artery**
+**18 - subsegmental bronchus --> primary bronchiole**

-**34 - Segmental Pulmonary Artery --> wall of pulmonary artery**
+Primary bronchiole needs to be edited.
+This is tricky, because according of some literature, there is a ssub-subsegmental bronchus, and therefore any axiom would be not true.

-**35 - respiratory bronchiole --> pulmonary alveolar duct**
+**19 - respiratory bronchiole --> pulmonary alveolar duct**

 There should be a `connected to` relationship.

+**20 - pulmonary alveolar parenchyma --> pulmonary capillary**

+Not sure of the expected relationship expected.

-**36 - pulmonary lymphatic vessel --> respiratory system lymphatic vessel endothelium**
+**21 - pulmonary lymphatic vessel --> respiratory system lymphatic vessel endothelium**

 It needs a 'has part' relationship.

-**37 - immune system --> Pulmonary Acinus**
+**22 - immune system --> Pulmonary Acinus**

 We are still working for a solution for the immune system, but pulmonary acinus (and all child terms) are not part of the immune system.
-I would recommend to delete it.
+I would recommend to delete it or 'immune system' as last AS column.

-**38 - Lobe of Lung --> pulmonary nerve plexus**

-It `innervates` `respiratory system` (UBERON:3010524) or `bronchial tube` (UBERON:3010524), but not `lobe of lung`.
-However, `innervates` does not validate.
-Pending to see if innervates can validate.

-**39 - Lobe of Lung --> pulmonary capillary plexus**

-'part of' some 'pulmonary vascular system', which lacks relationship with respiratory system, and it needs to be added.

-**40 - Lobe of Lung --> lung mesenchyme**

-It needs a 'has part' relationship.

-**41 - Lobe of Lung --> lung connective tissue**

-It needs a 'has part' relationship.

 ## CT-CT